kbab6aoo/myGit/README.md

 ## Authors

--	Yomi Ogunyinka	- _Initial work_ - Jagho Consultants
+-	Yomi Ogunyinka	- _Initial work_ - Jagho Consultants..!

 See also the list of contributors who participated in this project